GetRayo/rayo.js/readme.md

 @returns {Rayo}
 ```

+- `options.host` _{string}_
+  - Listen on this host for incoming connections.
+  - If host is omitted, the server will accept connections on the unspecified IPv6 address (::) when IPv6 is available, or the unspecified IPv4 address (0.0.0.0) otherwise.

 - `options.port` _{number}_
-  _ Listen on this port for incoming connections.
+  - Listen on this port for incoming connections.
-  _ If port is omitted or is 0, the operating system will assign an arbitrary, unused port.
+  - If port is omitted or is 0, the operating system will assign an arbitrary, unused port.

-- `options.host` _{string}_
+- `options.storm` _{object}_
-  _ Listen on this host for incoming connections.
-  _ If host is omitted, the server will accept connections on the unspecified IPv6 address (::) when IPv6 is available, or the unspecified IPv4 address (0.0.0.0) otherwise.
+  - Harness the full power of multi-core CPUs. `Rayo` will spawn an instance across each core.
+  - Accepts the same options object as `@rayo/storm`.
+See for [@rayo/storm](https://github.com/GetRayo/rayo.js/tree/master/packages/plugins/storm) for details.
+  - `Default:` null (no clustering)

 - `options.server` _{http.Server}_
-  _ An instance [http.Server](https://nodejs.org/api/http.html#http_class_http_server). `Rayo` will attach to this.
+  - An instance [http.Server](https://nodejs.org/api/http.html#http_class_http_server). `Rayo` will attach to this.
-  _ `Default:` A new instance of [http.Server](https://nodejs.org/api/http.html#http_class_http_server).
+  - `Default:` A new instance of [http.Server](https://nodejs.org/api/http.html#http_class_http_server).

 - `options.notFound` _{function}_